 Tacohuaco

-We love kimchi and we love kimchi fried rice, but we don’t cook rice very often, so here’s a quicker-to-make, easier and healthier version of the kimchi fried rice with the cauliflower instead of real rice.
+We love kimchi, and we love kimchi fried rice, but we don’t cook rice very often, so here’s a quicker-to-make, easier and healthier version of the kimchi fried rice with the cauliflower instead of real rice.
 Different kind of crunch but equally satisfying.

 Ingredients